esmith443/Unifi-Netflix-Bypass/README.md

 # Unifi-Netflix-Bypass
 Unifi Policy-Based Route for Netflix

+This is for users who want to access a Netflix account without purchasing an additional "Home Location"

+> [!IMPORTANT]
+> This guide only works if both locations have a UDM device.

 ## Setting up the Host VPN
 > [!NOTE]
 > The host side of the VPN is going to be the "Home" location of the Netflix account